saasform/saasform/README.md

 ## Contribute

 We love any type of contribution, bug fixes, new integrations and better docs.
-See CONTRIBUTING.md to get started.
+Get started by running [Saasform in dev mode](https://docs.saasform.dev/contrib/dev).

 ## Office Hours